Chemistry Experimentation and Scientific Method

 - Variables: Factors that can affect the outcome of an experiment, such as independent variables (manipulated by the experimenter) and dependent variables (affected by the independent variables).

-- Control: An experiment that serves as a comparison to eliminate confounding variables.
+- Control: A group or experiment that serves as a comparison to eliminate confounding variables.
+This allows the researcher to isolate the effect of the independent variable.

 Equipment and Techniques